bramtechs/flashcard/README.md

 🧡 Pull-requests appreciated!

-## TODO
+## Motivations
-- Card iteration based on score
+- Learning C++ with Gtk-development.
+- Discovering the abundance of Linux packaging formats.